sam-b02/Letter-Boxed-Helper/README.md

 1. Clone this repository to your local machine.
 2. {OPTIONAL} If you want to replace the word list, replace the `Words\english.txt` file with your own wordlist with the same name.
-Run the `Data cleaning\DataCleaner.py` file to clean the word list and make it ready for processing.
+Then, run the `Data cleaning\DataCleaner.py` file to clean the word list and make it ready for processing.
 3. Change the letters used by opening the text file at `Words\letter boxed diagram.txt` and replace the letters with your own in the same format.
+Each line in the file should represent a "side" of the letterbox.
 4. {IMPORTANT} Run the `Solving\ValidWordGenerator.py` program.
 Without doing this, the program will not have been updated with the newer letters.

 You can now run any program you want.